Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

                        demo_data$m_val, sep = '')
 ```

 Now each customer has an RFM score that can be used to build campaigns.
-Let's subset a group for a campaign.
-We'll select customers that have interacted the most recently, the most frequently, and have tended to spend the most.
+First, let's subset a group for a campaign.
+We'll select customers that have interacted the most recently, the most frequently and have tended to spend the most.

 ```r